Santorini atv tour - photo by Ciprian Andrei Pavel

 Santorini ATV & Quad Tour: Explore the Island on Two Wheels

 The bus covers Oia, Fira, Kamari, Perissa, and Akrotiri.
-Everything else on Santorini — the hidden beaches, the volcanic headlands, the lighthouse at the southern tip, the inland villages of Pyrgos and Emporio — requires your own transport.
-An ATV or quad bike is the most flexible, most fun, and most practical way to discover the island’s less-visited corners.
+That’s it.
+Everything else on Santorini — the volcanic headlands, the lighthouse at the southern tip, the inland villages of Pyrgos and Emporio, the beaches that don’t appear on tour itineraries — requires your own transport.
+A Santorini ATV or quad bike is the most flexible, most fun, and most practical way to actually explore the island rather than just tick off its famous postcards.

 Why an ATV Tour Makes Sense in Santorini

-The southern dirt tracks — leading to deserted headlands, hidden coves, and the dramatic black lava coastline — are only accessible by ATV or 4×4.
-These are the parts of the island that photographs can’t prepare you for.
+The southern dirt tracks — the ones that lead to deserted headlands, quiet coves, and black lava coastline — are only reachable by ATV or 4×4.
+Full stop.
+No bus goes there.
+These are the parts of Santorini that genuinely catch you off guard, even if you’ve seen a hundred photos of the island.

 Guided ATV Tours — What They Cover

-A guided ATV tour in Santorini typically runs 4–6 hours and covers the island’s highlights in a convoy with a knowledgeable lead guide who explains each stop.
-Standard itinerary: Fira → Pyrgos → Megalochori → wine tasting → Akrotiri → Red Beach → Vlychada → Perissa → return.
-The guide knows the safe routes, handles navigation on the dirt tracks, and can take groups to photography spots that self-explorers often miss.
+A guided ATV tour in Santorini typically runs 4–6 hours, moving in a convoy with a lead guide who knows the roads and explains each stop.
+The standard Santorini ATV tour itinerary goes something like: Fira → Pyrgos → Megalochori → wine tasting → Akrotiri → Red Beach → Vlychada → Perissa → back to base.
+The guide handles navigation on the dirt tracks and knows the photography spots that most self-explorers drive straight past.

-Some tours offer sunset timing — departing late afternoon, covering the southern circuit, and arriving at a clifftop vantage point for the sun setting over the Aegean.
-Cost: €70–110 per person for a guided tour including a rental ATV.
-Private guided tours (your own guide, flexible itinerary): €150–200.
+Some tours are timed for sunset — departing late afternoon, running the southern circuit, and finishing at a clifftop vantage point as the sun drops over the Aegean.
+Costs sit around €70–110 per person for a guided tour with rental ATV included.
+Private guided options with a flexible itinerary run €150–200.

 Self-Guided ATV Rental

-No special licence is required for ATVs up to 50cc in Greece, though most shops ask for a driving licence.
-For quads above 50cc, a motorbike licence is needed.
-The rental staff will run you through the controls — take this seriously if you’ve never ridden one before.
+No special licence is required for ATVs up to 50cc in Greece, though shops generally ask to see a driving licence.
+Anything above 50cc needs a motorbike licence.
+The rental staff will walk you through the controls.
+If you’ve never ridden one before, pay attention to that briefing — don’t be too proud to ask questions.

 Essential Routes